Over The Top WWI Beginner's Guide: Tips, Classes & Survival Strategies

 The Frontline Grunts

-Players are quickly realizing that running straight into a meat grinder just drains tickets.
+Playing the standard combat classes requires a specific tactical mindset if you actually want to impact the flow of the match.
+Running straight into a meat grinder just drains tickets.
 If your team is completely bogged down by heavy enemy fire, do not add your body to the pile.
 You need to maneuver.
 Look at your map, identify where the enemy is focusing their attention, and flank them.
-Find a small pocket of allies who actually need your firepower to break a stalemate.

 Weapon Realities